 Each of the program's curricula is flexible; students may be admitted from all disciplines of engineering as well as from the mathematical and basic sciences.

-Applicants to the M.S. program should have a cumulative undergraduate g.p.a. of at least 3.00.
-Applicants whose grade-point average is slightly lower should contact the department.
+Applicants should have a cumulative undergraduate g.p.a. of at least 3.00.
+Those with grade-point averages slightly lower should contact the department.

 Applicants should have a combined verbal and quantitative score of at least 301 on the Graduate Record Examination (GRE) General Test.
 Lower scores are considered with other evidence of academic promise (recommendation letters, grade-point average).
 GRE General Test scores also are used in financial aid decisions.

-A significant number of research assistantships are available on a variety of research projects, as are a limited number of teaching assistantships.
+A significant number of research assistantships are available on a variety of research projects, and a limited number of teaching assistantships may be available.
 Selection of recipients usually is based on scholastic achievement and research interest.

 Current and projected demand for M.S. graduates is excellent.
 Graduates are placed in advanced technical positions in industry, consulting firms, or government, or they may continue their graduate study.
 On average, 93-98 percent of graduates are employed in their field of study or pursuing advanced education within seven months of graduation.